esm-tools/esm_tools/docs/yaml.rst

        - element1
        - element2

-it is possible to add members to this list by using the following syntax:
+it is possible to add members to this list/dictionary by using the following syntax:

 .. code-block:: yaml